keshav123456/home/_portfolio/How do LLMs handle evolving information 9e518eef834244c0809d9f2c456cdfce.md

+---
+title: "How do LLMs handle evolving information?"
+excerpt: ""
+collection: portfolio
+---

 # How do LLMs handle evolving information?

 *I chanced upon a niche issue about version upgrades in chrome extensions, but started wondering what will happen as our society evolves (without a reliable change-log..)*